 Later that year, the first formal meeting of the burgeoning organization took place at the Georgia Institute of Technology in Atlanta.
-Afterwards, articles of incorporation where filed in Pennsylvania, and signed by the five founders of PMI.
+Afterward, articles of incorporation were filed in Pennsylvania and signed by the five founders of PMI.

 The Goals & Standards of PMI

-The nonprofit outlined its goals in 1975: “Foster recognition of the need for professionalism in project management; provide a forum for the free exchange of project management problems, solutions and applications; coordinate industrial and academic research efforts; develop common terminology and techniques to improve communications; provide interface between users and suppliers of hardware and software systems; and to provide guidelines for instruction and career development in the field of project management.”
+The nonprofit outlined its goals in 1975: “Foster recognition of the need for professionalism in project management; provide a forum for the free exchange of project management problems, solutions and applications; coordinate industrial and academic research efforts; develop common terminology and techniques to improve communications; provide an interface between users and suppliers of hardware and software systems, and to provide guidelines for instruction and career development in the field of project management.”